-- Transfer Programs: Associate degree education consisting of communications, social and behavioral sciences, physical and life sciences, mathematics, humanities and fine arts, education, engineering and other pre-professional fields designed to prepare students for transfer to baccalaureate degree granting institutions. - Occupational Programs: Business, health care, technical and professional education consisting of associate degrees, certificates, courses, workshops and seminars designed for career, entry-level employment, transitioning, retraining and/or upgrading of skills to meet current and emerging employment needs and trends. - Developmental Education: Courses, programs and services designed to assist academically underprepared students to be successful in the next level of education, including reading, mathematics, writing, personal development, literacy, high school equivalency exam preparation (HSE), Adult Basic Education (ABE) and English as a Second Language (ESL). - Workforce Development: Courses, programs and services designed to meet the workplace training needs of both individuals and organizations with an emphasis on skill building and improved productivity.
+- Transfer Programs: Associate degree education consisting of communications, social and behavioral sciences, physical and life sciences, mathematics, humanities and arts, education, engineering, and other pre-professional fields designed to prepare students for transfer to baccalaureate degree granting institutions. - Career Programs: Business, health care, technical and professional education consisting of associate degrees, certificates, courses, workshops and seminars designed for career, entry-level employment, transitioning, retraining, and/or upgrading of skills to meet current and emerging employment needs and trends. - Developmental Education: Courses, programs and services designed to assist academically underprepared students to be successful in the next level of education, including integrated reading and writing, mathematics, college success, literacy, high school equivalency exam preparation (HSE), Adult Basic Education (ABE) and English as a Second Language (ESL). - Workforce Development: Courses, programs and services designed to meet the workplace training needs of both individuals and organizations with an emphasis on skill building and improved productivity.

-- 4 Mission - Community Education: Courses, trips, tours, special events and experiences designed for the personal enrichment of the lives of learners of all ages and to promote lifelong learning. - Student Services: Services designed to meet the needs of a diverse student population that include counseling and student support, admissions, registration and records, assessment, financial aid, career services, co-curricular activities, intercollegiate athletics and assistance for those students with physical and learning disabilities.
+- 4 Mission - Community Education: Programs designed to help learners of all ages meet their personal and professional goals and make the most out of life.
+A wide selection of practical courses, seminars, trips, events and experiences ensures that every member of the college community will find something of interest to enrich their life. - Student Services: Services designed to meet the needs of a diverse student population that include counseling, advising, transfer planning, admissions, registration and records, assessment, financial aid, career development, student life programming, intercollegiate athletics, tutoring and assistance for those students with disabilities.